vibbits/gentle-hands-on-python/lesson_plans/lesson_plan_day1.md

 **EXERCISES**: 3-1, 3-2, 3-3

 **SAY**: At the beginning of this section we talked about functions as the "combining parts" of programs.
-Well this wouldn't
-         be very useful if we couldn't combine functions themselves together.
+         Well this wouldn't be very useful if we couldn't combine functions themselves together.
 Functions can be "composed" together into new functions.

-**CMD**: Talk through the section (section 4) on function composition
+**CMD**: Talk through section 4 on function composition

 **EXERCISE**: 3-4

-**SAY**: One final concept for you: scope.

-**CMD**: Read through the Scope section.

 **SAY**: Now you've covered all of the really fundamental concepts in programming.
 You're already writing
          and testing complete programs.
 The remainder of this course, in some sense, are just details